 Some of the outlined threats cannot be addressed purely by cryptographic means - physical security and/or fraud management should also be used.
 These threats may be important, but cannot be fully addressed within the scope of PacketCable.
-How each vendor and each MSO implement fraud management and physical security will differ and in this case a standard is not required for interoperability.
+How vendors and MSOs implement fraud management and physical security will differ and in this case a standard is not required for interoperability.